CMartin10016/CMartin10016/Lab02/README.md

 1. Command to create new user: sudo adduser cmartin
 2. Path to new user's home directory: /home/cmartin
-3. Evaluate if ubuntu can add files to new user's home directory WITHOUT SUDO:
+3. Evaluate if ubuntu can add files to new user's home directory WITHOUT SUDO: "cd home/cmartin" does not allow entry, so the home directory cannot be accessed
-4. Command to switch to new user:
+4. Command to switch to new user: su cmartin
-5. Command(s) to go to new user's home directory:
+5. Command(s) to go to new user's home directory: cd ~
-6. Evaluate if new user can add files to user's home directory:
+6. Evaluate if new user can add files to user's home directory: "touch test.txt" runs successfully and "ls" shows the new file
-7. Command to return to `ubuntu` user:
+7. Command to return to `ubuntu` user: exit
-8. Command to return to `ubuntu` home directory:
+8. Command to return to `ubuntu` home directory: cd ~

 ## Part 4 Answers

-1. Command(s) to create group named `squad` and add members:
+1. Command(s) to create group named `squad` and add members: "sudo addgroup squad
 2. Command(s) to add `ubuntu` & user to group `squad`:
 3. Command(s) to allow `squad` to view the `ubuntu` user's home directory contents:
 4. Command(s) to modify `share` to have group ownership of `squad`: